Lyle's Tremendous Toffee Apples

 - 8 small Cox or Granny Smith apples

 - 400g (14oz) Tate & Lyle Golden Fairtrade Caster Sugar

 - 50g (2oz) unsalted butter

-The kids are sure to love these, but for once don't let them help in the kitchen, as the hot caramel requires careful handling...
+This is a toffee apple recipe your kids are sure to love!
+But be extra careful if you let them help in the kitchen, as the hot caramel requires careful handling!

 - Pop the apples in a large bowl, pour over boiling water to cover and then quickly pour it off.
 This takes off any wax coating from the apples and will help the toffee to stick.

 - Polish dry, twist off the stalks and push wooden ice lolly sticks halfway into the core of the apples from the stalk end.

 - Combine the Golden Caster Sugar and water in a large heavy-based pan and stir constantly over a low heat with a wooden spoon for about 5 minutes until the sugar has dissolved.

 - Add the Lyle's Golden Syrup and butter and stir until melted and combined.
 Bring to the boil without stirring, otherwise the sugar may crystallise, until the mixture reaches 149°-154°C (300°-310°F - the hard-crack stage) for about 15-18 minutes.
 (If you don't have a thermometer, check the toffee is ready by dropping a teaspoon of the mixture into a bowl of cold water.
 It should harden instantly, and when removed, be brittle and easy to break.
 If you can still squash it, continue to boil.)